everi123/QRcodeCSS/README.md

 ### What I learned
  skill that i gained while practicing on this challenge:

- -how to center a div using flexbox layout
+ . how to center a div using flexbox layout
- -difference between semantics and non-semantic structure properties -usage of different type of unit(rem,vh,px)
+ . difference between semantics and non-semantic structure properties . usage of different type of unit(rem,vh,px)
- -how to direct your thought to design mobile-first and advantages that the latter facilitates.
+ . how to direct your thought to design mobile-first and advantages that the      latter facilitates.

-To see how you can add code snippets, see below:
+### my favourite part of code

 ```css